LamiaSristy/math-magician/README.md

 ### `Prerequisites`

-To get this project up and running locally, "yarn install" is needed to be run in order to include all dependencies used for this project.
+To get this project up and running locally, "npm install" is needed to be run in order to include all dependencies used for this project.

 **To get this project set up on your local machine, follow these simple steps:**

 1. Open Terminal.
 2. Navigate to your desired location to download the contents of this repository.
-3. Copy and paste the following code into the Terminal: git clone https://github.com/LamiaSristy/math-magician
+3. Copy and paste the following code into the Terminal: git clone `https://github.com/LamiaSristy/math-magician`.
-4. cd into  math-magician
+4. Into the Terminal: run `cd math-magician`.
-5. Run "npm install".
+5. Into the Terminal: run `npm install`.
-6. Run "npm start".
+6. Into the Terminal: run `npm start`.
-6. Open, in your browser, 'localhost:3000'.
+6. To see the website in the browser, open browser and load `localhost:3000`.

 ## Author Details::